Gizra/Gizra-Way-Book/on_boarding.md

 ## Confusion & Leap of Faith

-Experience shows that you already are or very soon will feel confused.
+Experience shows that you already are or very soon will be confused.
 A lot of the material can be new, and even if you are a seasoned developer and have years of Drupal experience you might now know some of the stuff.
 It's ok, we know that.
 In fact, we sometimes do things differently from what is perceived as "the right way", simply because we have a different set of believes on what "right" is.

 ## Take Breaks